florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-02-cloud-skills-challenge-devops-engineer.markdown

 ## Migrate your repository by using GitHub best practices
 > [Link](https://learn.microsoft.com/en-us/training/modules/migrate-repository-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

-- GitHub is a Cloud based solution and all on GitHub must be considered as compromised.
+- GitHub is a cloud-based solution, and everything on GitHub must be considered compromised.
-- History can be keept.
+- History can be kept.
 - Support Large File is needed via [Git LFS](https://git-lfs.com/).
-- Understand files as a Gitignore for simpler and safer collaboration.
+- Understand collaboration files as a Gitignore or README.md to simplify the collaboration.
 [Here some best practices](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions).

-Getting started practise around GitHub with a lab.
+Getting started, practice around GitHub.

 ## Upload your project by using GitHub best practices
 > [Link](https://learn.microsoft.com/en-us/training/modules/upload-project-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

 - Import project in GitHub.
-- Add meta data on the project as email for commits.
+- Add metadata on the project as email for commits.
 - Import or create a project with the GitHub website, the Git command or the GitHub CLI.

-The content is near from the previous module but with a example focused on the migration from another code management platform.
+The migration example from another code management platform is interesting.

 ## Manage repository changes by using pull requests on GitHub
 > [Link](https://learn.microsoft.com/en-us/training/modules/manage-changes-pull-requests-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)

-- Pull Request and review as communication tool.
+- Pull Requests and review as a communication tool.

-GitHub practices around Pull Request and processes.
+The module focuses on GitHub practices around Pull Request and processes.

 ## Settle competing commits by using merge conflict resolution on GitHub
 > [Link](https://learn.microsoft.com/en-us/training/modules/resolve-merge-conflicts-github/?WT.mc_id=cloudskillschallenge_8351edfe-a67a-46d4-81cd-6439844b72ac)